 Professor Hoelder studied chemistry at the University of Muenster (Germany).
 He completed his PhD in organic chemistry at the Technical University in Berlin in the team of Professor S. Blechert.
 Following his PhD, Professor Hoelder spent two years in the lab of Professor P.G.
 Schultz at the University of California, Berkeley establishing methods to identify novel enzymes through selection from large protein libraries.
 His Post-Doctoral research was supported by a Feodor Lynen Fellowship from the Alexander von Humboldt Foundation.

 Professor Hoelder then joined the department of Medicinal Chemistry at Hoechst Marion Roussel (now Sanofi), a major pharmaceutical company, where he predominately worked on diabetes therapies.
 In addition, he led teams that were responsible for the creation of a kinase screening library and explored the application of Bio-NMR for kinase drug discovery in collaboration with the group of Professor H. Schwalbe at Frankfurt University.
 In 2005, he joined Altana (now Takeda) to work on cancer therapies, where he led a team of chemists that discovered two pre-clinical candidates.

-In October 2007, Professor Hoelder joined the faculty of the ICR and is now applying his medicinal chemistry experience to discover novel drugs in the unique and collaborative environment of the Centre for Cancer Drug Discovery (formerly known as Cancer Research UK Cancer Therapeutics Unit).
+In October 2007, Professor Hoelder joined the faculty of the ICR applying his medicinal chemistry experience to discover novel drugs in the unique and collaborative environment of the Centre for Cancer Drug Discovery (formerly known as Cancer Research UK Cancer Therapeutics Unit).

 In 2017, he was awarded a readership in Medicinal Chemistry and Drug Design and in 2018 took up the role as a senior tutor at the ICR.